khoih-prog/ESP_WiFiManager/README.md

 </p>

 Enter your credentials, then click `Save`.
 The WiFi Credentials will be saved and the board reboots to connect to the selected WiFi AP.

+If you're already connected to a listed WiFi AP and don't want to change anything, just select `Exit Portal` from the `Main` page to reboot the board and connect to the previously-stored AP.
+The WiFi Credentials are still intact.

 ## Documentation